bosphere/hackintosh-deskmini-310-i7-8700-OpenCore/README.md

 ## Quick Tips

-- To make OpenCore remember last boot entry, use **CTRL + ENTER** to select the boot entry.
+- To make OpenCore remember last boot entry and set it as default, use **CTRL + ENTER** to select the boot entry.

 - There are two ways to check the running OpenCore version: